 The best first step is to consult your coach about equipment.
-A good second option/step for race gear are our local shop partners.
-You'll find well rounded information about proper equipment fitting, maintenance and supplies.
+A good second option/step for Freeride gear is: Powder House, Skjeeras and Between Evergreens our local Ski/SB Shops, and Tactics our local snowboard shop.
+You'll find well rounded information about proper equipment fitting, tuning work and supplies.

-When buying race gear for your athlete, you have to balance a few conflicting needs, saving money vs quality equipment.
+When buying gear for your athlete, you have to balance a few conflicting needs, saving money vs quality equipment.
 Here are some things to keep in mind:

-- Avoid buying something too big so "they'll grow into it".
-Especially with boots. - Second hand skis are wonderful for junior racers.
-When buying for older athletes this is still ok, since you can often find a proven ski, however the flex or "stiffness" of the skis could be compromised.
-Generally, used skis are a safe bet, but it is a good idea to consult with a coach. - If new boots are not an option, make sure the pair you choose fits properly and is not unduly worn.
-When it comes to boots, comfort trumps everything else. - As a rule of thumb, invest in boots more than skis, so rather than getting older boots to afford a new pair of skis, get older skis and thus afford better-fitted boots etc. - U16s need to have both classic and skate equipment and we strongly advise against combi skis/boots - Athletes pursuing competition should have separate race and training skis for each discipline - Having a complete ski fleet can be beneficial at higher levels of competition, allowing athletes to choose skis based on condition/race format.
-Contact your coaches before going this route
+- Avoid buying something big so "they'll grow into it".
+Especially with boots and helmets. - It's ok to get second hand skis/snowboards.
+When buying for FIS athletes, this is still ok however the skis/snowboard could be compromised due to regular grinding rails. - If new boots are not an option, make sure the pair you choose fits properly and is within at least 2 years of manufacture. - As a rule of thumb, invest in boots more than skis/snowboard, so rather than getting older boots to afford a new pair of skis, get older skis and thus afford better-fitted boots etc.